hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 coordinator-remote stop
 ```

-In the above example we start with a four node cluster and the client doing a map test.
+In the above example we start with a four-member cluster and the client doing a map test.
 Then we sleep 60 seconds, we keep a random member and we wait for another 60 seconds.
 Then we stop the test and wait for completion.

 The `worker-kill` is a very flexible command.
 You can kill a specific worker using its simulator address, create all workers on a given agent, or kill all workers with a given version.
 Please see the [Querying section](#querying) for more information.